act-rules/act-rules.github.io/_rules/SC1-1-1-css-image.md

 | Property             | Value
 |----------------------|---------
 | presented-item       | Element containing background images without child elements but with previously calculated CSS properites applied.
 | question             | Is this image solely for decorative purposes?
 | help                 | Answer with 'Yes', if it is a decorative image such as a separator, line or menu-background solely used for layout purposes or an image that doesn't convey information useful for understanding the content of the page.
 | requires-context     | yes
+| User profile         | Requires sight

 if yes, return